AJLandry1000000000/Dungeon_Crawler/README.md

 ## [Original Spec](https://github.com/sseanik/Dungeon-Crawler/blob/master/SPEC.md)

 This program is based off a group project I was in 2020 for CS2511 written in Java.
 The specification was provided by CSE staff.
-Together with group project partner Austin, we wrote each `.java` file, whereas the spec and overall setup files are owned by UNSW CSE and the CS2511 course.
+Together with group project partner Sean, we wrote each `.java` file, whereas the spec and overall setup files are owned by UNSW CSE and the CS2511 course.